topspinj/topspinj/README.md

 My name is Jill.
 I'm a software engineer turned data scientist.

-Recently started a new blog, [Normally Distributed](https://www.normallydistributed.dev/).
+Recently started a weekly newsletter, [Normally Distributed](https://www.normallydistributed.dev/).
 Let me know what you think! 🙃
 <!--
 **topspinj/topspinj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.